-GETTYSBURG COLLEGE 2023 ANNUAL SECURITY AND FIRE SAFETY REPORT
+GETTYSBURG COLLEGE 2024 ANNUAL SECURITY AND FIRE SAFETY REPORT

-Enrollment: For the 2021-2022 academic year, Gettysburg College average enrollment was 2,456 students.
-The student body is approximately 52% women and 48% men.
-For the fall 2022 semester, 90% of students lived in college-owned, recognized, rented, leased, or otherwise controlled housing.
-Additionally, there were 756 full-time equivalent (FTE) employees (faculty and staff combined) at the college.
+Enrollment: For the 2023-2024 academic year, Gettysburg College average enrollment was 2,216 undergraduate and 679 graduate students.
+The student body is approximately 51.8% women and 48.2% men.
+For the fall 2023 semester, 94.2% of undergraduate students lived in college-owned, recognized, rented, leased, or otherwise controlled housing.
+Additionally, there were 740 full-time equivalent (FTE) employees (faculty and staff combined) at the college.